Boost Mobile

-Boost Mobile is an American wireless service provider owned by Dish Wireless.
-It uses the merged T-Mobile network (Sprint + T-Mobile) and AT&T to deliver wireless services.
-As of Q4 2022, Boost Mobile, along with its sister brands Ting Mobile, Republic Wireless, and Gen Mobile, had 7.98 million customers.
+DISH Wireless L.L.C., doing business as Boost Mobile, is an American telecommunications company and wholly owned subsidiary of EchoStar Corporation.
+Boost Mobile is the fourth largest wireless carrier in the United States.
+Together with its sister brands Gen Mobile and Ting Mobile, it serves 7.36 million subscribers as of June 30, 2025.

-It was founded as a joint venture between Peter Adderton, Craig Cooper, Kirt McMaster, and Nextel Communications.
-It was purchased by Nextel in 2003 and, as a result of the merger between Sprint Corporation and Nextel, then became owned by Sprint in 2004.
-It would then be purchased by Dish Wireless on July 1, 2020 as a result of the merger between T-Mobile and Sprint.
+Boost Mobile was founded as a joint venture between Peter Adderton, Craig Cooper, Kirt McMaster, and Nextel Communications in 2001.
+It was purchased by Nextel in 2003 and, as a result of the merger between Sprint Corporation and Nextel, then became owned by Sprint in 2005.
+It was then acquired by Dish Network on July 1, 2020, following the merger between Sprint and T-Mobile.
+After Dish's merger with EchoStar on December 31, 2023, Boost Mobile became a subsidiary of EchoStar.

+The company operates a 5G network covering over 80% of the American population.
+In addition to its native 5G network, Boost Mobile provides service through the AT&T and T-Mobile networks.

 History

+Joint venture and Nextel ownership

 After Peter Adderton founded Boost Mobile Australia and New Zealand in 2000, Peter Adderton, Craig Cooper, and Kirt McMaster brought the Boost Mobile brand to the United States in 2001 as a joint venture with Nextel Communications.
 Using Nextel's iDEN network, Boost Mobile offered an unlimited push-to-talk service, marketed as only costing a dollar a day, at a time when cellphone plans offering unlimited talk were still rare.
 The service was initially exclusive to markets in areas of California and Nevada and was marketed towards urban minorities, often using urban slang in advertisements.
 Eventually, Nextel became the sole owner of Boost's United States operations in 2003.
-Nextel began to expand the brand elsewhere in the United States in late 2004 after its acquisition by Sprint Corporation which was announced on December 15, 2004.
+Nextel began to expand the brand elsewhere in the United States in late 2004 after its acquisition by Sprint Corporation.
+Boost Mobile then became a subsidiary of the merged company, Sprint Nextel Corporation.